containers/youki/docs/src/user/libcgroups.md

 - module `manager`, which contains `Manager` struct, which is the cgroup manager, and contain information such as the root cgroups path, path for the specific cgroups, client to communicate with systemd etc. This also implements `CgroupManager` trait, and thus can be used for cgroups related operations.

+- module `dbus-native` is the native implementation for dbus connection, which is used to interact with systemd in rootless mode.

 ### test_manager

 This exposes a `TestManager` struct which can be used as dummy for cgroup testing purposes, which also implements `CgroupManager`.